bazelbuild/bazel/site/docs/remote-execution-rules.md

 separate compiler instance, compiler state and _bar_'s implicit dependency on _foo_ will be lost and the build will fail.

+To help detect and eliminate these dependency problems, Bazel 0.14.1 offers the local Docker sandbox, which has the same restrictions for dependencies as remote execution.
+Use the sandbox to prepare your build for remote execution by identifying and resolving dependency-related build errors.
+See [Troubleshooting Bazel Remote Execution with Docker Sandbox](/remote-execution-sandbox.html) for more information.

 ## Managing platform-dependent binaries

 Typically, a binary built on the host platform cannot safely execute on an